zerogtiger/personal-site/public/_posts/nvim_tutorial/prereq.md

 If you're on Linux, chances are that your default terminal supports true color.
 If not, consider [Kitty](https://sw.kovidgoyal.net/kitty/) or if you have a GPU, consider [Alacritty](https://alacritty.org/)

+If you're on Windows, Windows Powershell does support true color.

 </details>

 ## The `$PATH` Variable